Ken Spears

 Charles Kenneth Spears (March 12, 1938 – November 6, 2020) was an American animator, writer, television producer and sound editor.
 He was best known as a co-creator of the Scooby-Doo franchise, together with Joe Ruby.
 In 1977, they co-founded the television animation production company Ruby-Spears Productions.
+Spears and Ruby created many other shows such as Jabberjaw, Dynomutt, Dog Wonder, and Fangface.
+Spears also worked on the shows Sectaurs, Mister T and Alvin and the Chipmunks.

+Spears career began in 1959 when he started to work for Hanna-Barbera as a sound editor, at Hanna-Barbera.
+Spears met Ruby when Life magazine was interviewing members at the studio and they worked together on animated projects.
+Spears worked for several other companies before Ruby-Spears such as DePatie–Freleng Enterprises and Sid and Marty Krofft.

+In 2020, Ruby died on August 26, and Spears died on November 6, 2020, from Lewy body dementia three months later.
+He was 82 years old.